containeroo/certalert/README.md

 - **Environment Variable**: Use the `env:` prefix, followed by the name of the environment variable that stores the credentials.
 - **File**: Use the `file:` prefix, followed by the path of the file that contains the credentials.
 The file should contain only the credentials.

-    In case the file contains multiple key-value pairs, the specific key for the credentials can be selected by appending `:{KEY}` to the end of the path.
+    In case the file contains multiple key-value pairs, the specific key for the credentials can be selected by appending `//KEY` to the end of the path.
 Each key-value pair in the file must follow the `key = value` format.
-The system will use the value corresponding to the specified `{KEY}`.
+The system will use the value corresponding to the specified `//KEY`.

 Make sure each credential property is correctly configured to prevent any unexpected behaviors.